High Court of Australia: Dixon court: 1952–1964

-During Dixon's time, the court came to adopt in majority several of the views he had expressed in minority years prior.
+During Dixon's time, the court came to adopt by majority several of the views he had expressed in minority years prior.

 Barwick court: 1964–1981

 Garfield Barwick was appointed Chief Justice in 1964.

 Among other things, the Barwick court is known for controversially deciding several cases on tax avoidance and tax evasion, almost always deciding against the taxation office.
 Led by Barwick himself in most judgments, the court distinguished between avoidance (legitimately minimising one's tax obligations) and evasion (illegally evading obligations).
 The decisions effectively nullified the anti-avoidance legislation and led to the proliferation of avoidance schemes in the 1970s, a result which drew much criticism upon the court.

-Notable decisions of the Barwick Court include:
+Notable decisions of the Barwick court include: